Researching Nigerian Legal Information

 2.5.
 Judicial Precedents

 The Supreme Court is the highest court of the land.
 It replaced the Judicial Committee of the Privy Council in 1963 as the final court of appeal.
 The Court of Appeal (originally known as the Federal Court of Appeal) was established in 1976 as a national penultimate court to entertain appeals from the High Courts, which are the trial courts of general jurisdiction.
-The Court of Appeal sits in Judicial Divisions in locations throughout the country; but it is still a single court and is ordinarily bound by its own decisions.
+The Court of Appeal sits in Judicial Divisions in locations throughout the country, but it is still a single court and is ordinarily bound by its own decisions.
 The Court of Appeal and all lower courts are bound by the decisions of this Supreme Court.
 The High Courts and other courts of coordinate and subordinate jurisdiction are equally bound by the decisions of the Court of Appeal.
 The doctrine of judicial precedents does not apply rigidly to certain courts like the customary/area courts and the Sharia courts in Nigeria.

-Figure 1: Judicial System (depicting an illustration of the Nigerian Judicial System)
+Figure 2: Judicial System (depicting an illustration of the Nigerian Judicial System)

-In states with Customary Courts of Appeal, appeals generally go to Customary Courts of Appeal on questions of customary law and to the High Court in other cases, whereas in some states, appeals go to the Magistrates Court from the Customary Court.
+In states with Customary Courts of Appeal, appeals generally go to Customary Courts of Appeal on questions of customary law and to the High Court in other cases; whereas, in some states, appeals go to the Magistrates Court from the Customary Court.
 Often these states do not have the Customary Court of Appeal.
 However, it is through the process of application for judicial review (certiorari) that the judgments of Customary Courts are questioned before High Courts in states without a Customary Court of Appeal.

-Appeals from Area Courts may go either to the High Courts or the Sharia Court of Appeal depending on the way the courts are organized.
+Appeals from Area Courts may go either to the High Courts or the Sharia Court of Appeal, depending on the way the courts are organized.
 In states with or without Sharia Court of Appeal, appeals lie from Area Courts to Customary Court of Appeal on matters of customary law if there is a Customary Court of Appeal in the state.

-Notwithstanding the federal status of Nigeria, the federal and the state court systems are not in two parallel lines.
+Notwithstanding the federal status of Nigeria, the federal and state court systems are not in two parallel lines.
 It is only to a limited extent that it may be asserted that each state has its own legal system, as it will be shown below.

 3. Government Bodies